celsusappgit/CelsusHelp_Sphinx/docs/install/installation.rst

    "Windows 10", "Need to install .NET Framework 4.6.1" "Windows 10 November Update and Later", "No need to install anything"

-To install .NET Framework 4.6.1 by using `this link. <https://www.microsoft.com/en-us/download/details.aspx?id=49981>`_
+You can install .NET Framework 4.6.1 by using `this link. <https://www.microsoft.com/en-us/download/details.aspx?id=49981>`_